 Reusing Grey Water for the Lawn and Garden

 Grey water is any type of water that has been used in the house.
-Bathroom water from the sink, bathtub or shower is considered grey water.
+Bathroom water from the sink, bathtub, or shower is considered grey water.
 Water that comes from the bathroom toilet is not permitted to be used as grey water.
-It contains fecal matter which may contain dangerous bacteria.
-Grey water may also come from the kitchen sink and dishwasher, as well.
+It contains fecal matter, which may contain dangerous bacteria.
+Grey water may also come from the kitchen sink and dishwasher.
 The washing machine is also a good source of reusable grey water.

 Using grey water can cut down on water supplies during drought conditions.
 It can also cut down on the wattage used in a household.
 This saves energy while cutting down on the cost of utilities.

 Plants and Detergents